r3draid3r04/Ercot2Influx/README.md

 # Ercot2Influx
 Parse the Ercot status page and drop it into your InfluxDB.
+Added loop for running every minute

 ## Usage